LightShield/configs_loader_cpp/README.md

 ┌───▼───┐ ┌─▼──┐ ┌───▼────┐ ┌───▼──────┐ ┌───▼────────┐
 │  CLI  │ │Help│ │Serial- │ │Validation│ │   Config   │
 │Parser │ │Gen │ │ization │ │          │ │ (Core)     │
+│       │ │    │ │        │ │          │ │            │
+│Static │ │On- │ │Factory │ │On-demand │ │Persistent  │
+│       │ │demand│ │Pattern │ │          │ │(Runtime)   │
 └───────┘ └────┘ └────────┘ └──────────┘ └────────────┘
 ```

+**Initialization (Once)**: Parser, Validator, Applier created and destroyed
+**Runtime (Always)**: Only Config structs remain in memory
+**On-Demand**: Help generator, serializers created when needed

 Each module is independently testable and has a single responsibility.
+Initialization helpers are ephemeral - created, used, and destroyed to minimize runtime memory footprint.

 ## Design Decisions